-The Griddle
+The Griddle Plate

-The griddle fits a single pan support, front to back (Fig. 2.11).
+The griddle plate fits the left-hand well, front to back (Fig. 2.11).
 It is designed for cooking food on directly.
 DO NOT use pans of any kind on it.
-The griddle surface is non-stick and metal cooking utensils (e.g. spatulas) will damage the surface.
+The griddle plate surface is non-stick and metal cooking utensils (e.g. spatulas) will damage the surface.
 Use heat resistant plastic or wooden utensils.

-DO NOT put it crossways - it will not fit properly and will be unstable.
+Do not put it crossways - it will not fit properly and will be unstable.

-DO NOT put it on any other burner - it is not designed to fit in any of the other cooker wells.
+Do not put it on any other burner - it is not designed to fit in any of the other cooker wells.

-Remove the pan support.
-Position the griddle over the well.
-Check that it is securely located (Fig. 2.11).
+Remove the left-hand pan support.
+Position the griddle plate over the well.
+Check that it is securely located.

-The griddle can be lightly brushed with cooking oil before use.
+The griddle plate can be lightly brushed with cooking oil before use.
 Light the hotplate burners.
 Adjust the flame heights to suit.

-Preheat the griddle for a maximum of 5 minutes before adding food.
+Preheat the griddle plate for a maximum of 5 minutes before adding food.
 Leaving it longer may cause damage.
 Turn the control knobs towards the low position, marked with the small flame symbol, to reduce the burner flames.

-Always leave space around the griddle for the gases to escape.
+Always leave space around the griddle plate for the gases to escape.

-After cooking, allow the griddle to cool before cleaning.
+After cooking, allow the griddle plate to cool before cleaning.

-If the griddle is washed in a dishwasher then some dishwasher residue may appear on the back.
-This is normal and will not affect the performance of your griddle.
+If the griddle plate is washed in a dishwasher then some dishwasher residue may appear on the back.
+This is normal and will not affect the performance of your griddle plate.